-Kenya’s Biggest Tech Start-Up Is Dealing With A Sexual Harassment Claim
+There's Trouble Inside Nairobi's Biggest Tech Startup

 She decided, then, to bring it up at work, but she didn’t know how.

 “My supervisor reports to Daudi,” Kabari said.
-“Daudi also works alongside the administrative and operations officer in HR, and she was on maternity leave at the time.
+“Daudi also works alongside the administrative and operations officer in HR.
 He is the executive director, and also serves on the board.
 I did not know who the hell I should go to with my story.”

-After speaking with an attorney, Kabari said she submitted a complaint to the board through one of its members, Ushahidi co-founder Juliana Rotich, on May 4.
+After speaking with an attorney, Kabari said she submitted a complaint to the board through one of its members, Ushahidi cofounder Juliana Rotich, on May 4.
 She included the audio recording of the incident.

-Given the tightknit, interdependent nature of Nairobi’s tech ecosystem, choosing to come forward with allegations of sexual harassment is not without its risks.
-Most startups in Nairobi work out of a handful of the city’s coworking spaces; they belong to the same tech- and entrepreneur-focused WhatsApp groups; and frequently run into each other at hackathons and conferences.
+Given the tight-knit, interdependent nature of Nairobi’s tech ecosystem, choosing to come forward with allegations of sexual harassment is not without its risks.
+Most startups in Nairobi work out of a handful of the city’s coworking spaces; they belong to the same tech- and entrepreneur-focused WhatsApp groups, and frequently run into each other at hackathons and conferences.

 Over the next two months, Kabari’s attorney, Were’s attorney, and Ushahidi’s attorney argued over the terms of the investigation, and scheduled and rescheduled a date for the internal hearing, during which Kabari and Were would share their testimonies of what happened at the retreat.